What Does a Food Allergy Rash Look Like? Pictures and Treatments | MyFoodAllergyTeam

 Rash With a Skin Infection

 “I’ve been itching a lot.
 I’m not certain why, but it may be dry skin.
 The doctor gave me a cream to use.
-We will see if it works,” said a MyFoodAllergyTeam member.
-Others responded that they get itchy when they eat something that “doesn’t agree with them” or that their “body didn’t like.”
+We will see if it works,” said a member of MyFoodAllergyTeam.
+Others have mentioned that they get itchy when they eat something that “doesn’t agree with them” or that their “body didn’t like.”

-Rashes often result from scratching.
+It’s common for rashes to appear as a result of scratching.
 Getting the itch under control can help prevent rashes and further problems like skin infections.

 When a rash becomes infected by pathogens on the skin or in your fingernails, it may feel hot to the touch, ooze pus, or start crusting over.
-The area can also become swollen and inflamed, and the skin may have a tight or shiny appearance.
-Impetigo (a type of strep infection of the skin) produces blisters that break and leave temporary marks and a dark yellow crust on the skin.
+The area can also become swollen and inflamed, and the skin may look tight or shiny.
+Impetigo (a type of strep infection of the skin) can cause blisters to form, which eventually break open and leave temporary marks and a dark yellow crust on the skin.
 In some cases, infections are serious and require hospitalization.

 Scratching a rash can lead to infection.
 Infections can sometimes be serious and require hospitalization.
 (CC BY-NC-ND 3.0 NZ/DermNet)